-5517.02 - DISCRIMINATION/HARASSMENT COMPLAINT PROCEDURES FOR STUDENTS

-- o Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their Principal.
-Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC) - o This policy provides the steps to individual complaints of discrimination of harassing conduct and the process for addressing the complaints.
+• 5517.02 - DISCRIMINATION/HARASSMENT_COMPLAINT_PROCEDURES FOR STUDENTS o Students and parents are encouraged to promptly report complaints of discriminatory or harassing conduct to their Principal.
+Additionally, they may file the complaint directly with the Region Office or the District's Office of Civil Rights Compliance (CRC).